jhpark904/politics-app/README.md

  - Glide: for loading images of representatives
  - Retrofit: for retrieving response from google civics api
  - Room: for saving elections that users are interested in to local database
+ - Motion Layout: for animations when loading representatives data